-The first and last rows of battens are laid with a distance of 100 mm from the wall to the centre of the batten (Note that these are special battens called Gable Battens, without shock pads, and marked with red tape on the bundles).
+The first and last rows of battens are laid with a distance of 100 mm from the wall to the centre of the batten.
 The second batten row is centred at 341 mm to the first batten row.

-All other batten rows are centred at 411.1 mm (board length 3700/9 battens) by using the Spacing Battens ((A) marked with black tape on the bundles).
+All other batten rows are centred at 411.1 mm by using the Spacing Battens (A).

-Shock pads on battens are staggered in a line 200 mm from the adjacent row.
 Batten end joints should not be in line, but must be staggered min.
 600 mm from the neighbouring row.